shmul/mule/scent/README.md

 DONE use data-target instead of href for links (http://getbootstrap.com/javascript/ look for "To keep URLs intact ")

-switch to bootbox where possible
+DONE switch to bootbox where possible

-when clicking a graph in an alert table - scroll to top
+NO NEED when clicking a graph in an alert table - scroll to top

 a piechart-like implementation.